 - Personalized Cards.
 Why is it so fun to have stationary with your name on it?
 You can order a bazillion styles here with anyone’s name.
 My mom LOVES this gift (I actually think this InstaStories recommendation was from her).

 - Movie Theater Gift cards.
 We got four of these last year, and it feels so luxurious to go to a movie and NOT HAVE TO PAY.
 If you want to go all out, add a gift certificate for some popcorn or drinks too.

 - Candles.
 I’ve really drunk the candle koolaid this year and having one burning in my office while I work or in the kitchen while I do dishes just makes my life feel a little more luxe.
-I really like the Pier 1 Chardonnay candle that I got in my PopSugar Must Have box (this has been my go-to candle all month) and many people also recommended the wildly popular Volcano Candle from Anthropologie (it comes in a mini version that’s much more affordable!) or the Wilderess candles (which I’d never heard of).
+And many people also recommended the wildly popular Volcano Candle from Anthropologie (it comes in a mini version that’s much more affordable!) or the Wilderess candles (which I’d never heard of).

 - Special Face Mask.
 I am admittedly a face mask novice.
 So if you have any recommendations, I’d love to hear them!

 - Diapers.
 As a mom, basically someone showing up with a big pack of Pampers diapers and wipes is like my idea of heaven.

 - Craft kits for kids.
 This is a gift for my children AND a gift for me because it keeps them entertained all afternoon.